Bagan95/FadeFrameUI/README.md

 # FadeFrameUI
 Light weight addon that changes the transparency of the player frame, minimap, action bars and buff icon based on the following conditions:
-- *if full health & mana, no target and out of combat.*
+- Out of combat, no target and full health/mana

 This addon will hopefully make you more immersed in to the game and also prevent burn in on OLED-monitors.